ccondie/cs498r_unrolled_linked_list/README.md

     * Add the data to the end of the list
     * If a node has reached its max capacity, you must create a new node to put the data in

 You are also responsible for writing your own test cases.
-We are expecting complete code coverage.
+We highly recommend taking advantage of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).
+We are expecting complete code coverage, if you can define your tests based on what you know about unrolled linked lists, your life will be much easier.

 Your test cases should be in a separate file.
 See below to learn more about the unittest package

 Your class should be called UnrolledLinkedList, in the package lists